node-base/base/README.md

 ## API

-All of the methods from [cache-base](https://github.com/jonschlinkert/cache-base)are exposed on the `base` API, as well as the following methods.
+All of the methods from [cache-base](https://github.com/jonschlinkert/cache-base) are exposed on the `base` API, as well as the following methods.

 ### [Base](index.js#L41)